Real Madrid lose Hazard to yet another muscle injury

 Hazard has only started 20 times in LaLiga, six of those coming this season, and scored just three goals.
 He has failed to complete a full 90 minutes in any match this season across all competitions.

-Madrid, who are third in LaLiga and 10 points behind leaders Atletico Madrid after playing a game more, face Huesca away on Saturday.
+Madrid, third in LaLiga and 10 points behind Atletico Madrid after playing a game more, plays Huesca away this week.